ntucker/prime-reportstream/prime-router/docs/getting-started/KDoc.md

 >By convention, the first paragraph of the documentation text (the block of text until the first blank line) is the summary description of the element, and the following text is the detailed description.
 Every block tag begins on a new line and starts with the @ character.

+### Other tag block that you should include

+If you are documenting a class, you should document the properties of the class with @property If you are documenting a method, you should include an @parameter for each parameter.
+Also, include an @return tag block to describe what is returned by the method.

 ### Your comments should have meaning
 A lot of the example documentation for KDoc on the web includes "obvious language":